celadonworks/pixiehog-app/README.md

 # **Pxhog - Shopify + PostHog Made Easy**

-Pxhog is an open-source Shopify app designed to simplify and streamline the integration of PostHog analytics for Shopify merchants.
+Pxhog is a Shopify app designed to simplify and streamline the integration of PostHog analytics for Shopify merchants.
 Whether you're an experienced developer or a Shopify merchant with little to no coding experience, Pxhog helps you set up PostHog the **right way**, ensuring integration with [Shopify Customer Privacy API](https://shopify.dev/docs/api/customer-privacy) for privacy compliance and using the [Shopify Web Pixels API](https://shopify.dev/docs/api/web-pixels-api).

 ## **Motiviation**